lsst-dm/scipi_docs_prototype/templates/template-for-tasks.rst

 ..
 For the anchor below and all similar ones below, replace "TaskClassName" with the actual name of the Task you are documenting.

 ..
+In the DevGuide URL, we will later substitute actual path to the webpage for the current temp stand-in "LOCATION", so that it becomes an actual absolute URL that they can cut and paste into a browser window to jump to the proper place in the Guidance Doc

+..
 Introductory material: